 Love in a mist

 Love-in-a-mist (Nigella damascena) is a flowering plant belonging to the buttercup family Ranunculaceae.
 It is native to southern Europe, north Africa and southwest Asia.
 The name ‘damascena’ relates to Damascus in Syria.
-Adopt a love-in-a-mist seed and give a truly personalised birthday or wedding gift.

 The plant's common name comes from the fennel-like, ferny foliage that forms a “mist” around the pretty blue flowers.